-[a-zA-ZO-9][a-zA-ZO-9.-]{0,127}
+$$[a-zA-Z0-9][a-zA-Z0-9.-]{0,127}$$

 The client SHOULD include an Accept header indicating which manifest content types it supports.
 In a successful response, the Content-Type header will indicate the type of the returned manifest.
-The registry SHOULD NOT include parameters on the Content-Type header.
-The client SHOULD ignore parameters on the Content-Type header.
-The Content-Type header.
 The Content-Type header SHOULD match what the client pushed as the manifest's Content-Type.
 If the manifest has a mediaType field, clients SHOULD reject unless the mediaType field's value matches the type specified by the Content-Type header.
-For more information on the use of Accept headers and content negotiation, please see Content Negotiation and RFC7231.
+For more information on the use of Accept headers and content negotiation, please see Content Negotiation.